pololu/pololu-buzzer-arduino/README.md

 This is a C++ library for the Arduino IDE that allows you to play notes and songs on a buzzer.
 This library was made in order to support programmable boards from Pololu that feature a buzzer, so it does not offer any choice for where the buzzer is connected.
 For boards based on the ATmega328P, this library uses Timer 2 and pin 3 (PD3/OC2B).
 For boards based on the ATmega32U4, this library uses Timer 4 and pin 6 (PD7/OC4D).
 This library will conflict will other libraries that use the same timer or pin.

 This library is not meant to be installed on its own.
-The files from this library are included in other libraries specific to the board you are programming, such as the [AStar32U4](https://github.com/pololu/a-star-32u4-arduino-library library) and the [Zumo32U4 library](https://github.com/pololu/zumo-32u4-arduino-library).
+The files from this library are included in other libraries specific to the board you are programming, such as the [AStar32U4 library](https://github.com/pololu/a-star-32u4-arduino-library) and the [Zumo32U4 library](https://github.com/pololu/zumo-32u4-arduino-library).

 ## Version history